dwyer2bp/ros/src/kinect_topdownview/kinect_topdownview.md

 This small project is an example of how to write a nodelet to receive kinect pointclouds for processing along with how to launch the nodelet into a nodelet manager who has the kinect driver's nodelet also operating in it.
 My example nodelet subscribes to "/camera/depth/points", runs a PCL-Passthrough filter, and outputs a sensor_msgs/image to show a "top down" view of just a slice of kinect data points.
-The code is not perfect, but runs fine on bot my laptop and the NVidia Jetson.
+The code is not perfect, but runs fine on my laptop and the NVidia Jetson.
 If you run on an NVidia Jetson, you will need to use this nodelet method because using a node will bottleneck due to the TCP data transfer that has to happen (practically un-noticable on a laptop i7 processor).